 Not a lot is known about cell-based or cultured meats.
-However, it is an entirely different product to the Impossible Burger and Beyond Burger in that it relies on growing cells from a cow foetus, feeding it nutrients in until it can be harvested and sold as a meat alternative.
-The cell media contains sugars, amino acids, antibiotics, minerals and cytokines (i.e. growth factor which is fetal bovine serum), to feed the growing stem cells.
+However, it is an entirely different product from the Impossible Burger, and Beyond Burger in that it relies on growing cells from a cow foetus, feeding it nutrients in until it can be harvested and sold as a meat alternative.
+The cell media contains sugars, amino acids, antibiotics, minerals and cytokines (i.e. growth factor, which is fetal bovine serum) to feed the growing stem cells.

 What about sustainability?